kiarazhu/LED-Chaser/README.md

 I am using the ATmega324A microchip.

-All patterns can be inverted by XORing the led value assigned to port A.
+All patterns can be inverted by XORing the led value assigned to the output port.

 ### <a href="Single-LEDs/README.md"> Single LEDs </a>
 - Left to Right